robertpiosik/CodeWebChat/README.md

 Blazing fast AI pair programming for production-grade code.
 Select context as you go for pro accuracy and game-changing speed.

-Works with VS Code, Cursor, Windsurf, and other forks.
+Works with VS Code, Cursor, Windsurf, and others.

 ❤️ **Free and open-source.** _Join our [discord server](https://discord.gg/KJySXsrSX5) and get involed!_